pycontribs/mk/docs/README.md

 # Documentation of mk tool

-`mk` is a CLI tool that aims to ease contribution to any open-source project by hiding repository implementation details from the casual contributor.
+`mk` is a CLI tool that aims to ease contribution and maintenance for projects by hiding repository implementation details from the casual contributor.
 With it, you can contribute without having to know all the build and testing tools that the project team already uses, which often have strange requirements.